Hollywood Education Institute

 Acceptable indications of attendance include completing assessments and/or performing tasks or activities on a given day.

-Attendance is critical to the student’s success in taking the Hollywood Education Institute program.
-The instructor is responsible for student attendance.
-The instructor needs to monitor and give student attendance in each class during class time.
+Attendance is critical to students’ success in meeting the requirements of the Hollywood Education Institute program.
+The instructor is responsible for documenting student attendance.
+The instructor monitors and documents students’ attendance during class time and online.

-1. The students must log in to the Hollywood Education Institute’s learning management system and attend the live class.
-The students who join the in-residence class must log-in and show up at the classroom.
+1. Students must log in to the Hollywood Education Institute’s learning management system and attend the live class.
+Students who join the in-residence class must log-in and show up at the classroom.

-2. The students must participate in the class and complete the assignments, classwork, quizzes, and examination according to the instructor’s instruction,
+2. Students must participate in the class and complete the assignments, classwork, quizzes, and examination according to the instructor’s instruction.

-3. Instructors are required to monitor students’ attendance in each class.
+3. Instructors must monitor students’ attendance in each class.

 4. There are 3 options to give student attendance: